-The benchmark U.S. 10-year Treasury settled lower Tuesday, at 1.85 percent, compared with its previous close of 1.92 percent.
+The yield on the benchmark U.S. 10-year Treasury yield rose to 1.765 after ending Friday at 1.748.
 The bond yield typically rises when investors are more confident about the markets and falls when concerns flare.
-Gold, another so-called safe-harbor investment, dropped 0.17 percent to $1,261.90.
-Gold prices tend to rise as confidence in the markets falls.
-The price of the precious metal hit a 13-month high earlier in the day after the release of the weak China trade data.
+Gold, another so-called safe harbor investment, shed 1.88 percent to $1,207.70 per troy ounce.
+Gold prices tend to fall as confidence in the markets rises.

-U.S. West Texas Intermediate (WTI), the major American benchmark, lost 4.35 percent to $36.25 per barrel for April delivery on the New York Mercantile Exchange.
-Brent crude, the major global benchmark, lost 3.43 percent to $39.44 for May delivery on the London ICE Futures Exchange.
+U.S. West Texas Intermediate was up 6.95 percent to $31.70 per barrel for March delivery on the New York Mercantile Exchange.
+Brent crude, the other major global benchmark, rose 5.24 percent to $34.74 for April delivery on the London ICE Futures Exchange.

 Asian markets finished higher Monday, but uncertainties about the global economy linger.
 “Markets remain unsure of themselves.
 While the brief rally in risk assets early last week helped soothe sentiment a little, there remains much uncertainty about what will follow," Citigroup analysts said in a note Monday.

 Japan’s Nikkei 225 index closed Monday up 0.9 percent, while Hong Kong’s Hang Seng advanced 0.93 percent.
 The China mainland’s Shanghai Shenzhen CSI 300 Index gained 2.2 percent, helped by a small rally in energy stocks.
 South Korea’s Kospi Index ticked up a slight 0.01 percent, while Australia’s S&P/ASX 200 gained 0.98 percent.